diefenbach/django-lfs/docs/user/management/utils/export.rst

 Within this tab you can select which products are supposed to be exported.

-To export whole categories just select the checkbox beside the category you want to  export.
+To export whole categories just select the check box beside the category you want to  export.
 If you want just a sub category or single products of category, click on the category to expand the children.